-DCRA is located in south central Wisconsin, northeast of the city of Madison.
-The Airport is located at an elevation of approximately 890 feet above mean sea level and topography at the Airport is generally level.
-The Airport is within the Great Lakes Section of the Central Lowlands Physiographic Province, which is characterized by numerous lakes with associated lacustrine plains, prominent end moraines, and a still partially exposed cuestaform topography6.
+The Airport is in south central Wisconsin, northeast of the city of Madison.
+The Airport is located at an elevation of approximately 890 feet above mean sea level (MSL) and topography at the Airport is generally level.
+The Airport is within the Great Lakes Section of the Central Lowlands Physiographic Province, which is characterized by numerous lakes with associated lacustrine plains, prominent end moraines, and a still partially exposed cuestaform topography.
 Lakes Mendota, Monona, and Waubesa are located to the southwest and south of the Airport.